-Our expert speaker, Jacques Le Pendu, Director of the Federative Institute of Research in Nantes, will offer a scientific approach of the relationship between Covid-19 and blood groups during this webinar organized by DIAGAST.
+Our expert speaker, Jacques Le Pendu, Research Director at Inserm in Nantes, will offer a scientific approach of the relationship between Covid-19 and blood groups during this webinar organized by DIAGAST.

 on DIAGAST Live!